numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 change, particularly for users who do not work with matrices and thus do not benefit.
-Here again, ``@`` has minimal impact: even comprehensive tutorials and references will only need to add a sentence or two to fully document this PEP's changes.
+Here again, ``@`` has minimal impact: even comprehensive tutorials and references will only need to add a sentence or two to fully document this PEP's changes for a non-numerical audience.

 Intended usage details